sandra-calvo/conversation-with-discovery/README.md

 <a name="env">
 </a>

+### Runo on Bluemix
+copy the manifest.yml.template to manifest.yml file
+edit manifest.yml to include your credentials use cf push to deploy the application to Bluemis

+Note: You need to be logged in with the commandline tool
+Note2: If you use this manifest approach you can skip the next section

 ### Adding environment variables in Bluemix

 1. In Bluemix, open the application from the Dashboard.
 Select **Runtime** and then **Environment Variables**.